What Does My Towing Capacity Mean?

 This limit specifies how much your vehicle can collectively handle.
 While the GCWR includes the vehicle, passengers, cargo, tongue, and trailer weight, it’s important to note that it’s typically less than the sum of your GVWR and GTWR.
 If you’re maxing out your Gross Vehicle and Gross Trailer Weight Ratings, chances are that you’re over your Gross Combined Weight Rating and will have to shed some weight to operate safely.

 Once you know how much your vehicle can handle, it’s easy to dive into tough jobs and get things done!
-For more information on all that your truck or SUV can do, or to maintain your powertrain properly and avoid early wear and tear, be sure to contact Glenn E. Thomas Dodge Chrysler Jeep by calling (888) 263-5901 today!
+And we have a wide variety of SUVs and trucks that are more than capable of handing a trailer.
+For more information on all that your truck or SUV can do, or to maintain your powertrain properly and avoid early wear and tear, be sure to contact Glenn E. Thomas Dodge Chrysler Jeep online or over the phone today!
+We proudly serve drivers from Signal Hill, Long Beach, Huntington Beach, and beyond.